 BHSc (Hons), PhD

-Leanne joined Repromed in 2007 and is currently Scientific Director of Repromed and Fertility Tasmania.
+Leanne joined the Monash IVF Group in 2007 and is currently Scientific Director of Monash IVF NSW (acting), Scientific Director of Repromed and Scientific Director of Compass Fertility in the ACT.

-A fully qualified Embryologist, prior to becoming the Scientific Director of Repromed and Fertility Tasmania, Leanne was the Genetics Co-ordinator for Repromed.
+A fully qualified Embryologist, Leanne was also the Genetics Co-ordinator for Repromed prior to becoming a Scientific Director.

 Completing her PhD under the supervision of Professor Michelle Lane and Associate Professor Deirdre Zander-Fox in 2014 through the University of Adelaide’s School of Paediatrics and Reproductive Health for which she was awarded the Dean’s Commendation for Thesis excellence.
 Her PhD focused on the contribution of perturbed granulosa and cumulus cell metabolism and mitochondrial protein levels to the poor IVF outcomes seen in women undergoing IVF with either reduced ovarian reserve or advanced maternal age.